 Hunter Killer is a project going back several years.
 In 2011, there was talk of Pierre Morel (Taken) making this thriller of geopolitical action.
 He finally preferred to go to other occupations and was replaced by the Australian Phillip Noyce (War Games), who also withdrew.
 Gerard Butler, on the other hand, was very interested in playing Captain Joe Glass - a man who is more distinguished by his daring strategy than his physical bravery - which has accelerated the development of the project.

 Faslane (HMNB Clyde) is a Royal Navy base in Scotland, Gerard Butler is also from Scotland, not far from Faslane.
 Faslane is IN Scotland, the west coast specifically.

 Both Butler and Oldman played role of Dracula on screen: Butler in Dracula 2000 (2000) and Oldman in Bram Stoker's Dracula (1992)

--The genre of the submarine film has been a great success since the beginning of commercial cinema.
-From the silent film Secret of the Submarine in 1915, to the many submarine films of the Second World War, to the innovative and bloody German film The Boat, and the adaptations of Tom Clancy (In pursuit of Red October and USS Alabama), the filmmakers did not shy away from filming the confined space of a submarine full of soldiers struggling with confinement, anguish and danger to extreme degrees.
+The genre of the submarine film has been a great success since the beginning of commercial cinema.
+From the silent film Secret of the Submarine in 1915, to the many submarine films of the Second World War, to the innovative and bloody German film The Boat (Das Boot), and the adaptation of Tom Clancy's The Hunt for Red October and Crimson Tide the film makers did not shy away from filming the confined space of a submarine full of sailors struggling with confinement, anguish and danger to extreme degrees.

 Antoine Fuqua was previously attached as director, but had since moved on to other projects.